 Doctors usually treat painful diabetic neuropathy with oral medications, although other types of treatments may help some people.
-People with severe nerve pain may benefit from a combination of medications or treatments.
-Talk with your health care provider about options for treating your neuropathy.
+People with severe nerve pain may benefit from a combination of medications or treatments and should consider talking with a health care provider about treatment options.

 Medications used to help relieve diabetic nerve pain include

 - tricyclic antidepressants, such as amitriptyline, imipramine, and desipramine (Norpramin, Pertofrane)